styleguidist/react-styleguidist/docs/Configuration.md

 - Async functions, and async iterators.
 - Newer regex features.

+Styleguidist also strips TypeScript and Flow type annotations, including TypeScript enums.
+It doesn’t do actual type checking but you cold use TypeScript or Flow in the examples.

 > **Info:** See [Sucrase docs](https://github.com/alangpierce/sucrase/#transforms) for more details.

 You can change the compiler by using this option: